Installation Guide

 PROMPT='$(brain_prompt)%n@%h %1~ %# '

-This displays [brain: work] when a brain is active.
+This shows [brain: work] when a brain is active.

 First Run